Bob Murphy (sportscaster)

 Robert Allan Murphy (September 19, 1924 – August 3, 2004) was an American sportscaster who spent 50 years doing play-by-play of Major League Baseball games on television and radio.
-The Oklahoman was best known for announcing the New York Mets, from their inception in 1962 until his retirement in 2003.
+He was best known for announcing the New York Mets, from their inception in 1962 until his retirement in 2003.
 He was honored by the Baseball Hall of Fame with the Ford C. Frick Award in 1994.

+Early life

+Murphy was born in Tulsa, Oklahoma, in 1924.

 Broadcasting career

-The Tulsa, Oklahoma-born Murphy made his first appearance in a baseball broadcast booth with the minor league Muskogee Reds.
+Murphy made his first appearance in a baseball broadcast booth with the minor league Muskogee Reds.
 His first major league job was with the Boston Red Sox in 1954, working alongside Curt Gowdy.
 In 1960, he moved to the Baltimore Orioles for two seasons, replacing Ernie Harwell.

 New York Mets

 Murphy's call of Roger Maris' record-tying 60th home run of the 1961 season became an audition tape that landed him a job with the expansion New York Mets in 1962.